XintianLi/assignment-2/README.md

 **Note:** File sizes are limited to 25 MB when adding files to a repository via GitHub in a browser.
 If your dataset is larger than this, you can try compressing it into a ".zip" to make the file smaller, and then add it to the repository on GitHub.
+If you run into problems, please email me (nhand@design.upenn.edu).